Australian-Text-Analytics-Platform/workbench-sydney-speaks/README.md

 ## Notebook topics

-* [LDACA-Sydney-Speaks notebook](/notebooks/ldaca-sydney-speaks.ipynbnotebook.ipynb) – Example notebook to run against LDACA
+* [LDACA-Sydney-Speaks notebook](https://github.com/Australian-Text-Analytics-Platform/workbench-sydney-speaks/tree/master/notebooks/ldaca-sydney-speaks.ipynb) – Example notebook to run against LDACA

   Remember to remove any notebook output to prevent pushing sensitive information.
 See https://github.com/Australian-Text-Analytics-Platform/ldaca-sydney-speaks for the original notebook and instructions on how to use it.

+  MyBinder cannot be used to launch the notebook because this workbench is a private repository.

 See the [GLAM Workbench for more details](https://glam-workbench.github.io/workbench-for-sydney-speaks-corpus/).